 Phytophotodermatitis happens when certain plant chemicals cause the skin to become inflamed following exposure to sunlight.

-Also known as lime disease (which is not the same as Lyme disease), phytophotodermatitis symptoms include skin inflammation, itching, and blistering.
+Also known as lime disease — not the same as the tick-borne illness Lyme disease — phytophotodermatitis causes symptoms that include skin inflammation, itching, and blistering.

 - large areas of blistering

-- crusted patches of skin (once blisters burst)
+- crusted patches of skin once the blisters have burst

-The patches of blisters are usually irregularly shaped.
-The patterns represent the areas of the skin that were exposed to the chemical.
-For example, blisters in the pattern of drips may result from exposure to fruit juice.
+The patches of blisters usually present in irregular shapes.
+The patterns represent the areas of the skin that became exposed to the chemical.
+For example, blisters in a drip pattern may result from exposure to fruit juice.
 Streaks may indicate that a person brushed their skin against a plant.